-Usually it’s through the rather questionable actions of a minority of people which tars an entire nation and its holiday resorts, and I think the same can be said about Turkey.
+Usually, it’s through the rather questionable actions of a minority of people who tars an entire nation and its holiday resorts.
+I think the same can be said about Turkey.

-Driving yourself and parking up is always going to work out cheaper than booking an entire family onto a train or coach, and this is a service I always use.
+Driving yourself and parking will always work out cheaper than booking an entire family onto a train or coach, and this is a service I always use.

 Airport parking with ParkBCP is on my favorites list when it comes to organizing my travel, and I regularly use terminal 5 parking at Heathrow, so I can certainly vouch for it.